nhoizey/nicolas-hoizey.com/_posts/2017/07/27-so-long-disqus-hello-webmentions/2017-07-27-so-long-disqus-hello-webmentions.md

 {% cloudinary onehalf webmention-facepiles.png caption="Nice facepiles for likes and reposts on Drew McLellan's site." %}

 I also have issues with some avatars that come directly from Twitter, and are [really heavy](https://github.com/aarongustafson/jekyll-webmention_io/issues/24).
 The new version of Aaron's Jekyll plugin will allow me to define my own template, and use Cloudinary to resize and optimize these images.
 I have yet to try it, because I'm still using the old single file version, while the new one is now a gem.

+# August 11th, 2017 update

+Simple —yet really valuable— Webmentions as likes and reposts are now simple facepiles.
+They represent most of the Webmentions, so it helps reduce the length of the page, and make the actual mentions more visible, most being replies on Twitter.

+Also, I'm now using my own templates for all these Webmentions, and I use Cloudinary to optimize all avatars (size, format and weight), and reduce the number of domains from where ressources for the page come.
+Also, default links to avatars that came from [webmention.io](https://webmention.io/) where in fact soft redirects (302) to the actual URL on Twitter's servers, so there was an additional latency to get them.
+Looks like I've killed two birds with one stone!